Inside The Growth Of A Cannabis Media Business: 'It's Like An Onion, This Industry' | Marijuana Business Daily

 Cannabis investors can't afford to miss the Benzinga Cannabis Capital Conference, a premier gathering of investors and entrepreneurs painting an honest picture of the opportunities and challenges in cannabis investing.
 Space is limited — get your tickets now!

-‘There’s Rally An Ingrained Sense Of Inevitability Now’
+‘There’s Really An Ingrained Sense Of Inevitability Now’

 Seven years later, Farrington and Holland’s third venture has blossomed along with the rest of the cannabis industry.
 More than 70 percent of the U.S. population live in states where there is some form of cannabis legalization, and most of that has been passed as ballot measures.